obrauerg/foundations-of-language-modeling/README.md

 ## Getting Started

-Download any chapter PDF to begin learning.
-Each includes theoretical explanations and practical PyTorch code examples.
+Each chapter is availabe and includes mathematical theoretical explanations and practical PyTorch code examples.

 ## Topics Covered